muellerj2/netroles/docs/DESIGN.md

 >   // (which is the meet of the equivalence lattice)
 >   Reducers.EQUIVALENCE.meet(),
 >   RoleOperators.EQUIVALENCE.regular()
->     .of(n, outgoingNetworkView).make(), // regular roles operator in outgoing direction only
+>     .of(outgoingNetworkView).make(), // regular roles operator in outgoing direction only
 >   RoleOperators.EQUIVALENCE.equitable()
->     .of(n, incomingNetworkView).make(), // equitable roles operator in incoming direction only
+>     .of(incomingNetworkView).make(), // equitable roles operator in incoming direction only
 > );
 > ```
 >